heremaps/here-android-sdk-examples/speed-limit-watcher/README.md

     }
 ```

-And we will call it with our previously defined methods when the SDK is ready:
+And we will call it with our previously defined methods when the HERE Mobile SDK is ready:

 ```java